fjvallarino/monomer/docs/examples/05-opengl.md

 be run in the rendering thread.
 Calling OpenGL functions from a `RunTask` action will result in a crash.

-To avoid using the `render` function to initialize resources Monomer provides `RunInRenderThread`, which is equivalent to `RunTask` except it runs in the rendering thread.
+To simplify the initialization of rendering API resources Monomer provides `RunInRenderThread`, which is equivalent to `RunTask` except it runs in the rendering thread.
 The task should limit itself to rendering API initialization related tasks.